PythITjolly/PythITjolly.github.io/Week4.md

 **What is Programming?**

-The act or process of writing computer programs such as python, java, html and a whole lot more.
+The act or process of writing computation specific to the program desired.
+It usually starts by plotting and building a computer program which is executable.
+It involves a lot of tasks such as generating, profiling accuracy and resource consumption and implementation of algorithms, analysis and logic demonstration.

 #### Learning: